 The first phase of Discovering Literature focuses on Romantic and Victorian literature, and showcases some of the Library's most treasured literary collection items, including the manuscripts of William Blake, Wordsworth, Keats, Shelley, Jane Austen, George Eliot and Charlotte Brontë.
 In addition, the site includes a rich range of contextual material, such as newspapers, letters, diaries, photographs, pamphlets, broadsides, playbills and other forms of ephemera.

 Discovering Literature features over 8,000 pages of collection items and explores more than 23 authors through 171 newly-commissioned articles, 25 short documentary films, and 36 lesson plans.
 More than 60 experts have contributed interpretation, enriching the website with contemporary research.
 Designed to enhance the study and enjoyment of English literature, the site contains a dedicated Teachers’ Area supporting the curriculum for GCSE and A Level students.

-These great works from the Romantic and Victorian periods form the first phase of a wider project to digitise other literary eras, including the 20th century.
+These great works from the Romantic and Victorian periods form the first phase of a wider project to explore the entire literary canon, from the first to the 21st century.

-Special thanks to our Advisory Board for their invaluable contribution to the website: Petonelle Archer, Professor John Bowen, Mick Connell, Dr Holly Furneaux, Professor John Mullan, Michael Slater, Professor Kathryn Sutherland and Dr Matthew Taunton.
+Special thanks to our Advisory Board for their invaluable contribution to the website: Petonelle Archer, Professor John Bowen, Mick Connell, Dr Holly Furneaux, Professor John Mullan, Professor Michael Slater MBE, Professor Kathryn Sutherland and Dr Matthew Taunton.

-Discovering Literature has been supported since its inception by Dr Naim Dangoor CBE, The Exilarch's Foundation.
+Discovering Literature has been supported since its inception by Dr Naim Dangoor CBE, Dangoor Education.

 The project has also been generously supported by the British Library Trust and the British Library Patrons.
 Further development of the project is being supported by the Garfield Weston Foundation and Evalyn Lee.